-Systemic steroids take 3 hours to begin working and work best after 6 to 12 hours.
-Sometimes corticosteroids are taken in high doses for a few days (steroid burst) or in decreasing doses over time (steroid taper).
-They may also be given in a low dose daily, or every other day for long-term control.
+Systemic steroids take can take up to three hours to begin working and work best after six to 12 hours.
+Sometimes corticosteroids are taken in high doses for a few days (a steroid burst) or in decreasing doses over time (a steroid taper).
+They may also be given in a low dose daily, or every other day, for long-term control.

 Mast cell stabilizers

-Mast cell stabilizers are inhaled medications that prevent the release of histamine and other inflammatory substances from cells called mast cells.
+Mast cell stabilizers are medications that prevent the release of histamine and other inflammatory substances from cells called mast cells.
+They are rarely used.

 It’s important to remember that asthma is a chronic (meaning present all the time) inflammation of the airways in the lungs.
 Daily treatment with the medication your doctor has prescribed for you will lead to better asthma control and, in the long term, healthier lungs.